wundergraph/wundergraph/docs-website/src/pages/docs/guides/mocking.md

 - `match` - A function that returns true if the request matches
 - `handler` - A function that returns the response or throws an error
 - `times` - The number of times the mock should be called.
 Defaults to 1.
-- `persist` - If true, the mock will not be removed after the test.
+- `persist` - If true, the mock will not be removed after any number of calls.
+Be careful with this option, as it can lead to unexpected results if you forget to remove the mock with `ts.mockServer.reset()` after the test.
 Defaults to false.

 ```ts
 const scope = ts.mockServer.mock({